synzen/discord.js-prompts/README.md

-# Discord.js Prompts
+# Discord Prompts
 [![Maintainability](https://api.codeclimate.com/v1/badges/c4c08e63d9d7078a3b5b/maintainability)](https://codeclimate.com/github/synzen/discord.js-prompts/maintainability)
 [![Test Coverage](https://api.codeclimate.com/v1/badges/c4c08e63d9d7078a3b5b/test_coverage)](https://codeclimate.com/github/synzen/discord.js-prompts/test_coverage)

 Create prompts in Discord, just like you would in console!

+This works out-of-the-box with [discord.js](https://discord.js.org/#/).
+For use with other libraries, the relevant interfaces in src/interfaces must be implemented, starting from `User` and `TextChannel` since these two interfaces are the entry point for using this module.

+For full documentation, see [prompt-anything](https://github.com/synzen/prompt-anything)'s documentation and the example below.

 ## Example

-This will ask the user for their name and age.
-The bot will then spit it back.
+This will cause the bot application (with discord.js) to ask the user for their name and age.
+The bot will then send the collected results back.
+An image of the interaction is provided at the bottom.

 ```ts
 import { Client } from 'discord.js'